The Role of Model Confidence on Bias Effects in Measured Uncertainties for Vision-Language Models: Introduction

 For both closed-source model GPT-4o \citep{hurst2024gpt} and open-source model Qwen2-VL \citep{wang2024qwen2}, our findings show that lower bias-free model confidence correlates with stronger bias effects, estimated by the absolute change in both epistemic and aleatoric uncertainty measured with and without bias.
 However, this correlation is notably weaker for aleatoric uncertainty than for epistemic uncertainty.

-As illustrated in Figure \ref{fig:overconfidence}, greater overestimation of confidence in lower-confidence instances, a pattern observed in human behavior \citep{sulistyawati2011prediction}, can undermine the robustness of the ranking performance of the measured confidence.
-In extreme cases, such distortions may even reverse the correct ranking: when the true confidence in A exceeds that in B, the biased estimated confidence incorrectly favor B over A. Therefore, we further examine this directional change in uncertainty.
-We find that epistemic uncertainty is significantly more likely to be underestimated (i.e., overestimation of confidence) under bias when the model is genuinely less confident.
-In contrast, model confidence does not significantly affect the direction of aleatoric uncertainty shifts under bias.
+As illustrated in Figure \ref{fig:overconfidence}, assigning more inflated confidence scores to lower-confidence instances undermines the robustness of ranking by measured confidence.
+Notably, this pattern has been observed in human behavior~\citep{sulistyawati2011prediction}.
+In extreme cases, such distortions may even reverse the correct ranking: when the bias-free confidence in A exceeds that in B, the biased estimates incorrectly favor B over A. To better understand this directional distortion in confidence estimation, we examine how bias interacts with different sources of uncertainty.
+We find that bias-induced underestimation of epistemic uncertainty is greater when the model is genuinely less confident, resulting in overconfident estimates.
+In contrast, the bias-induced directional shift in aleatoric uncertainty estimation shows no significant association with confidence.

-The distinct effects of bias on epistemic and aleatoric uncertainty deepen our understanding of bias mitigation for uncertainty quantification and may guide the development of more advanced methods.
+The distinct effects of bias on epistemic and aleatoric uncertainty deepen our understanding of bias mitigation in uncertainty quantification.
+This understanding may also guide the development of more advanced methods.